 |Six Mile Point Range Front, MI|

-Description: From the Soo Locks, completed in 1855 to bypass rapids, St. Marys River flows two miles east to Sugar Island, before branching into two main channels: Lake George Channel and Hay Lake Channel.
-Now known as Neebish Channel, Hay Lake Channel passes to the west of Sugar Island.
+Description: From the Soo Locks, completed in 1855 to bypass rapids near the outlet of Lake Superior, St. Marys River flows two miles east to Sugar Island, before branching into two main channels: Lake George Channel and Hay Lake Channel.
+Now known as Neebish Channel, Hay Lake Channel passes to the west of Sugar Island, while Lake George Channel passed to the east of the island.

-The first Soo Locks were built by the State of Michigan, but by the 1870s, the national importance of this link was clearly evident, and the federal government funded the construction of the 515-foot-long Weitzel Lock.
+The State of Michigan built the first Soo Locks, but by the 1870s, the national importance of this link was clearly evident, and the federal government funded the construction of the 515-foot-long Weitzel Lock.
 When this larger lock opened in 1881, the operation of the locks was transferred to the federal government, and the U.S. Army Corps of Engineers has been responsible for their operation and maintenance ever since.

 Due to the increase in traffic on St. Marys River following the opening of Weitzel Lock, Congress appropriated $200,000 on August 2, 1882 for improving Hay Lake Channel.
 (Hay Lake is now known as Lake Nicolet).
 Over the next twelve years, the channel was expanded to a minimum width of 600 feet and a depth of at least twenty-one feet.